 Isle of Skye, Scotland

-While both are nice, I think a road trip up through the Highlands to the Isle of Skye is far better.
+While both are nice, I think a road trip up through the beautiful Scottish Highlands and then to the Isle of Skye is far better.

 The scenery on Skye is rugged, breathtaking, and raw.